msveshnikov/autocode-ai/DOCUMENTATION.md

 -   Developing a documentation agent to generate and maintain comprehensive project documentation
 -   Implementing a deployment agent to automate the process of deploying applications to various environments

-These enhancements aim to make CodeCraftAI an even more powerful and versatile tool for software development, catering to a wide range of project types and development workflows.
+These enhancements aim to make AutoCode an even more powerful and versatile tool for software development, catering to a wide range of project types and development workflows.